DHTMLX/scheduler-docs/data/custom_skins.md

 In order to create a new skin, you can copy and rename one of the existing skins from the **sources/less/src/themes** folder.
 Follow the steps below:

-1) Copy and rename one of the existing folders from the **sources/less/src/themes** folder, e.g.:
+1) Copy and rename one of the existing files from the **sources/less/src/themes** folder, e.g.:

 ~~~
 -> copy: